 1. Three-Layer Breathable Construction

-The rain gear that provides the very best balance of water resistance and breathability is one with a three-layer construction that includes a water resistant face, a waterproof, breathable membrane, and a moisture wicking backer.
+The rain gear that provides the very best balance of water resistance and breathability is one with at least a three-layer construction that includes a water resistant face, a waterproof, breathable membrane, and a moisture wicking backer.

-Three-layer rain shells aren’t cheap.
+These breathable, three-layer rain shells aren’t cheap.
 But you’ll get what you pay for.
 And good rain gear should be at the top of your gear priority list – right up there with your weapon, boots and optics.

 2. Relatively Light Weight